parvez3019/log4error/README.md

 - And printing all info logs during error, there is an increase in time to process both usages.
 - To Improve - Collect logs into a bulk record and print all logs on the error with a single I/O operation.

 Thanks to Christian Hujer pointed out that "Your library is actually _improving_ performance, always, at least in the happy path.
 Appending a log entry to a linked list (or array list, who cares these days…) is much cheaper than writing a log entry out.
-The former will almost never require a system call (only if the JVM process needs more memory from the OS), the latter will always require a system call (write)."
+The former will rarely require a system call (only if the JVM process needs more memory from the OS), the latter will always require a system call (write)."

 ```